About My Green Butler

-My Green Butler uses smart metering, Big Data and
+My Green Butler combines the IoT, Big Data and

 Persuasion starts with integrity

-Accountability and transparency also underpin brand appeal and the ability for a company to persuade its customers to adapt to their greener approach.
-My Green Butler incorporates detailed ecofeedback and practical advice which demonstrates accommodation’s shared values with its customers and community.
-For example, the communication tools used in My Green Butler actively seek to meet the health and general wellbeing needs of its guests.
+Accountability and transparency, enhanced through the application of My Green Butler, also underpin brand appeal and the ability of a company to persuade its customers to adapt to their greener approach.
+My Green Butler actively seeks to meet the health and general wellbeing needs of its guests.

 Guests are persuaded because the accommodation offers a more personalized guest experience.
 The innovation also builds staff resilience to apply low/no carbon adaptive measures for comfort.